Frequently Asked Questions

 How far in advance do we need to secure your services?

-I often reserve dates 6-12 months in advance but always invite you to email me to check my availability.
+I reserve dates 6-18 months in advance but always invite you to contact me to check my availability.
 If I am unavailable for your date I will gladly recommend other talented wedding photographers with whom I would trust my own wedding.

 What forms of payment do you accept?